dotincorp/dotpad-sample-code/Windows/1.0.0/DemoApp-C#/README.md

-# C# Demo application for DotPadSDK Windows
+# C# Demo application for Windows from DotPadSDK version 1.0.0

 ## Setting
 - Before build, DotPadSDK library should be located in /DemoApp/bin/Debug folder like below.